shelialia/tp/docs/DeveloperGuide.md

 **MSS:**
 1. Concierge retrieves a !!guest (UC02)!!
-2. Concierge requests to update the guest’s details, passing the guest’s index in displayed list and new details.
+2. Concierge requests to edit the guest, passing the guest’s index in displayed list and new details (ie. name, phone, email, room).
 3. GuestNote validates the input and updates the guest’s record.
-4. GuestNote displays a success message confirming the update.
+4. GuestNote displays a success message confirming the update.  <br>
    Use case ends.

 **Extensions:**